amibenson/solidity-qa/Solidity-QA.md

 **private** - can NOT be used when contract was deployed, can NOT be used in inherited contract

-**NOTE:** You cannot call a private or internal function in another contract.
+**NOTE:** You cannot call a private or internal function in **another contract**.

 Private functions can only be called from inside the contract, even the inherited contracts can't call them.
-Public functions can be called from anywhere. external :External functions are part of the contract interface, which means they can be called from other contracts and via transactions.
+Public functions can be called from anywhere.

+external: External functions are part of the contract interface, which means they can be called from **other contracts** and via transactions.

 In a nutshell, public and external differs in terms of gas usage. **Public functions use more gas than External functions** when used with large arrays of data.
 This is due to the fact that **Solidity copies arguments to memory on a public function** while **external read from calldata** which is cheaper than memory allocation.

 State variables cannot be marked as external.

-public − Public functions/ Variables can be used both externally and internally.
+public − Public Functions/Variables can be used both externally and internally.
 For public state variable, Solidity automatically creates a getter function.

 internal − Internal functions/Variables can only be used internally or by derived contracts.